elysia090/VEEN/doc/USAGE.md

      --stream core/main \
      --body '{"text":"hello-veens"}'
    ```
-   Prints the committed sequence number and stores a JSON bundle under the hub data dir.
-You can pass `--cap <PATH>` to attach a capability token or `--attachment <FILE>` to bundle binary payloads; each flag may be repeated.
-If you see `unable to open hub`, double-check the path after `--hub` and that the process from step 1 is still running.
+   Expected result: the terminal prints the committed sequence number and the hub writes a JSON bundle under the data directory.
+Add `--cap <PATH>` to attach a capability token or `--attachment <FILE>` to bundle binary payloads; each flag may be repeated.
+Errors such as `unable to open hub` usually mean the path after `--hub` is wrong or the hub from step 1 has stopped.

 4. **Stream and decrypt messages**
    ```shell